 Evan McCarthy, Founder of Sporting Smiles, reveals how they carry out their employee lunches,

-“During these relaxed lunch breaks, we don't land up talking about work-related issues.
+“During these relaxed lunch breaks, we don't end up talking about work-related issues.
 Instead, it becomes a free for all personal anecdotes, TV series arguments, making fun of Twitter, and a nugget here and there of some potentially good ideas to explore.”

 Evan suggests, “A simple gathering like this elevates the mood and engagement of human beings having to spend most of their day working with each other and ultimately strengthens everyone's bonds and sense of trust in one another.”